What does “boku” mean in Japanese?

 Summary

-In this blog post, I’ve explained the definition and meaning of “boku” in detail with its origin.
+In this blog post, I’ve explained the definition and meaning of “boku” in detail together with its origin.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.